pldubouilh/live-torrent/README.md

 > How to implement on a website ?

 Just host the script, serviceworker and videoplayer on your site and you're good to go.
 Also, there are some limitations to the use of SW ; the site hosting the videoplayer needs to be served from HTTPS, and serviceworker should be located at the root of the domain (e.g. `https://live.computer/sw.js`).
 Also feel free to open an issue if something's acting weird :)

+> Do I need CORS ?

+Yes !
+[But it's easy to enable](https://enable-cors.org/server.html).
+It's enabled by default using the "create from a folder" option.

 ### How is it working ?
 TLDR(ish); A server script parses the video manifest and generates torrent magnet links from the video chunks.
 The magnets are pushed on the manifest.